 Parents or legal guardians are responsible for monitoring materials used by their own children.
 Library selection decisions are not influenced by the possibility that materials may be accessible to minors.
 Materials are not labeled to show approval or disapproval or to indicate certain philosophies.
 Access to items is not restricted except for protection from damage or theft.

 A formal process has been developed to assure that complaints and requests for reconsideration are handled in an attentive and consistent manner.
 PPLD will carefully reevaluate an item when a Request for Reconsideration form is submitted.
+The library considers the value of each item in its entirety and within the context of the collection, not on specific passages or sections within the item itself.

 This collection development policy will periodically be evaluated and revised as times and circumstances require.